Biologicals: a solution for more sustainable agriculture in LAC

-The project aims to create a platform that connects farmers, technicians, and scientists, fostering the development, transfer, and efficient use of bioinputs on farms in the region for a sustainable agriculture.
+The project aims to create a platform that connects farmers, technicians, and scientists, fostering the development, transfer, and efficient use of biologicals on farms in the region for more sustainable agriculture.

 Context of the story